Gluten is the name for proteins found in wheat, barley, and rye. Gluten is also added to foods as a thickening agent or to provide texture and flavor.

 Many canned and boxed soups use wheat flour as a thickening agent.
 Check nutrition labels to find premade soups without gluten.

 Trying to avoid gluten entirely can be very tricky at first.
+It's important to read labels carefully.
 The best way to reduce gluten in your diet is to stay away from the foods listed above and replace them with naturally gluten-free foods such as:

 - Corn tortillas instead of flour tortillas

-- Fresh fruit, ice cream, yogurt, or gelatin with whipped cream for dessert
+- Fresh fruit or gelatin with whipped cream for dessert

 - Zucchini noodles topped with spaghetti sauce